Recently at LHG, we are seeing an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.

 However, nowadays, many hedge funds are training talent in-house, like Point72 and its Academy.
 On the other hand, Citadel is said to have "an army of headhunters whose singular job is to know, to the penny, how much each bank trader is hauling in at any given time," and to poach them if necessary.

-Therefore, traders with their own profitable trading system who can also demonstrate the system has incorporated the basic principles of 1-3 mentioned above, are likely to be welcomed at most global macro hedge funds.
+Therefore, traders with their own profitable trading system who can also demonstrate that the system has incorporated the basic principles of 1-3 mentioned above, are likely to be welcomed at most global macro hedge funds.

 Interested in becoming a global macro trader at LHG?